-It was a loosely constructed system which reflected Chet’s personality.
+It was a loosely constructed system that reflected Chet’s personality.
 I needed to learn it, to make it mine and for me to really make this work, I HAD to systematize it.
-Being a “software guy” I knew I could increase my own productivity and eventually scale this into a whole division with systems which had to be built.
+Being a “software guy” I knew I could increase my own productivity and eventually scale this into a whole division with systems that had to be built.
 And so I did.
 I built out the system which I used to personally recruit several hundred people into Chet’s organization and then formed the Recruiting Division and hired Superstars for our clients.

 So, What Is a Sales Superstar?